therajaryan/todo-vue/README.md

-A BASIC TODO APPLICATION IN VUE.JS
+## A BASIC TODO APPLICATION IN VUE.JS

+### Features:
+Add a task
+Delete a Task
+Edit a Task
+Add due date for a task
+Sort tasks wrt due date
+Checkbox a task when completed